There are always times in life when fear and worry try to overtake our minds and hearts.

 Let the Word bless and keep you!

 Click on the button underneath the picture below to download a copy of the scriptures above.
+The printable will automatically download to your computer.

 - We are instructed to set our minds on things that are above, not on things that are on the earth.